Iluvitari/AZ104-Notes/Practice exam notes.md

 Protection from SQL injection:
 Application gateway using WAF tier - web application firewall.
 Centralised protection of web application from common exploits and vulns.

+Desired state configuration:
+Requires VM to be on for extension to communicate